kparker96/CBASS_Manual/materials/control_box_assembly.md

 ![](assets/jumpwirestrip.PNG)

-After wires are stripped, it is time to begin soldering.
-[Helping Hands](https://www.amazon.com/Neiko-01902-Adjustable-Magnifying-Alligator/dp/B000P42O3C/ref=sr_1_5?dchild=1&keywords=helping+hands&qid=1589989705&sr=8-5) are a useful tool to keep the wires in place.
+[Helping Hands](https://www.amazon.com/Neiko-01902-Adjustable-Magnifying-Alligator/dp/B000P42O3C/ref=sr_1_5?dchild=1&keywords=helping+hands&qid=1589989705&sr=8-5) are a useful tool to keep the wires in place while soldering.
 Use the clips to keep the stripped jumper wire aligned with the 8 Pin connector wire.
 Position the wires so they overlap and are touching.
 Apply solder to the exposed wire, fusing the two together.
 Be careful to not touch the soldering iron to the protective outer casing of the wires as it will melt.

 ![](assets/8pinsolderpic.PNG)

-Once fully soldered, cut a small piece of electrical tape and wrap around the solder.
+Once soldered, cut a small piece of electrical tape and wrap around the solder.
 Solder all 8Pin wires to their corresponding colored jumper wire.
 Make sure not to accidentally touch already soldered wires with the iron.
-The locking nut of the cable gland can be loosened to gently turn the 8 Pin for to put the wires at a better angle.
+The cable gland can be loosened to turn the 8 Pin connector and put the wires at a better angle for soldering.

 Follow the same process for the 4Pin Connection wire ensuring that the **Male** end is being used.
 Only the black and white inner wires need to be soldered to jumper wire.
 Use wire cutters to trim off the red and yellow wires.